richiercyrus/Venator-Swift/README.md

 kext
 ```

-**A notarized and signed version of Venator can be found under Release.
+**A notarized and signed version of Venator can be found under [Releases](https://github.com/richiercyrus/Venator-Swift/releases).
 The installation package will place Venator in /usr/local/bin/.
 Alternatively, you can expand the package with the pkgutil command.**